0xKMG/eth-rental-goerli/README.md

 - Make sure your Metamask localhost network is in port `7545`.
 - If you get `TXRejectedError` when sending a transaction, reset your Metamask account from Advanced settings.

-## Project description

-User and apartment owner enter an agreement for renting a property, i.e. exchanging usage rights to an apartment for as long as payments are made to a specific Ethereum account before the agreed deadline.

-User receives a keycode / access token to the apartment after first payment.
-If a user's payments are late, they will receive a reminder after one week.
-After e.g. 30 days (variable depending on local jurisdiction) of no payments, usage rights will be automatically transferred back to owner and apartment access rights will be revoked from user.
-User agrees to this procedure when entering contract with owner.

-- Checking for received payments and transferring ownership back to owner on non-payment cases could be scheduled with e.g. Gelato Network (https://docs.gelato.network/tutorial).
-- Opening door locks could be done with an app with smart locks, e.g. https://api.getkisi.com/docs.
-Smart lock APIs won't be explored in this project.

 ## Simple workflow

 1. Enter service web site